algosup/2022-2023-project-1-smart-signage-Project-5-group/Documents/Technical Specification.md

 - As a user, I want to be able to monitor the luminous signage in order to know if it is working or not.

+- As a user, I want to be able to monitor the temperature of the hardware in order to prevent its degradation.

 - As a user, I want to be able to switch on and off the luminous signage in order to save energy.

 - As a user, I want to be able to change the brightness of the luminous signage in order to save energy.

 - As a user, I want to be able to know if the luminous signage is not behaving as intended in order to prevent damage.

+- As a user, I want to be able to create a schedule for the luminous signage in order to do all of the above automatically.

 ## 1.e.
 Out of scope